chkan/orchestrate-java-client/www/source/advanced-options.html.md

 ## <a name="tuning"></a> Tuning the Client

-As well as the [basic constructor](querying#constructing-a-client) for the `Client` it's possible to create a client object using the `Builder` interface.
+As well as the [basic constructor](querying#constructing-a-client) for the `Client` it's possible to create a client object using the builder interface.

 The builder allows you to configure settings like the initial size of the